NativeSH/react-native-console-panel/README.md

 # React Native Console Panel
-A Simple debug panel component to view console message right inside the app ,this will be helpful during your react native development.
+A Simple debug panel component to view console message right inside the app.
+This will be helpful during your react native development.
 This is a pure react native component ,you can use it in both ios and android .

 **Xcode / Android Studio is not a must for React Native app development.**
-RN developers can simplify tool chain with this component when coding javascript only .
-You don't have to open Xcode , android studio or Chrome dev console for viewing js console message.
-A javascript editor and a emulator/device is all you need.
+RN developers can simplify tool chain with this component when coding javascript only.
+You don't have to open any of Xcode , Android Studio or Chrome dev console for viewing js console message.
+A javascript editor and a emulator/device are all you need.

 ## Usage
-### install from npm :
+### Install from npm :
 `npm install --save react-native-console-panel`

-### then in your app's entry component:
+### Integrate into your app:

 ```javascript
 //import the component